 Provide a short summary of the project on the Project Summary form (Exhibit A).
-Include the project name, developer, project location, number of units, number of accessible, special needs and visitable units, total project costs, and amount of subsidy requested.
+Include the project name, developer, project location, number of units, number of accessible, special needs and visitable units, total project costs, amount of subsidy requested, and additional information.